Skip to Content

 Full-Chisel Cutters:

-These cutters are the ones that have square corners, and this quality makes them efficient for cutting at a higher speed than most of the cutting chains.
-This chain is best-suited for cutting hardwoods when the smoothness of the cut isn’t paramount.
+This chain is best suited for cutting hardwoods when the smoothness of the cut isn’t paramount.
 Even though it’s an efficient chain, like every other tool, it has some drawbacks.
-This type of chain isn’t much durable for rough use and also doesn’t work for long in the case of cutting dirty wood.
+This chain type isn’t durable for rough use and doesn’t work long when cutting dirty wood.

 Semi-Chisel Cutters:

-The semi-chisel cutters have rounded teeth which means the chain has blades that have beveled corners.
-Because of this, they have the maximum efficiency in the case of cutting softwood.
-This chain can be easily used in a rough environment cutting dirty, dry, and frozen wood.
-Even though the semi-chisel cutter is efficient in so many cases, it has a huge drawback: its speed.
-Even though it is slow, by its cutting efficiency, it makes it up.
+Even though the semi-chisel cutter is efficient in so many cases, it has a considerable drawback: its speed.
+Even though it is slow, its cutting efficiency makes it up.
 The kickback risk is also lower than most in the case of a semi-chisel cutter.

 Low Profile Cutter:

-The low-profile cutters, also known as chipper cutters, are a prevalent chain type found in the market.
-These types of chains are found all around the globe.
-This type of chain also has rounded teeth and is specially designed for safety.
-In addition, this chain has the feature to prevent kickbacks as much as possible for the user to feel safe while working.
-For people who are new to using chainsaws, this is an excellent choice.
+This chain type also has rounded teeth and is specially designed for safety.
+In addition, this chain has the feature to prevent kickbacks as much as possible so that the user feels safe while working.
+This is an excellent choice for people new to using chainsaws.

 Full Skip Chain: